horizon-europe-2023-ire/HQColon/README.md

 HQColon is a tool for high-resolution segmentation of the colon from CT Colonography scans.
 This model aims to segment both air filled and fluid pockets to cover the whole volume of the colon.

+In this repository you will find code to either train your own model using your own data or to use one of our pre-trained models to predict segmentations for your CT Colonography scans.
+In both cases you will need to install nnunetv2 and other necessary libraries listed below.

 ![HQColon Segmentation examples!](/assets/segmentation-examples.png "HQColon Segmentation examples")

 ## Citation